Skip to main content

 Error handling

-The Explore education statistics (EES) API uses conventional HTTP status codes and response bodies to present errors from the API.
+The explore education statistics (EES) API uses conventional HTTP status codes and response bodies to present errors from the API.

 Typically, 2xx status codes indicate a success, 4xx status codes indicate an error with the request itself (e.g. there were validation errors), and 5xx status codes indicate an error that occurred within the API itself.